• OPEN AN ACCOUNT

 Statutory Auditors

-The Company at its 26th AGM held on 7th August 2018 reappointed M/s V. Sankar Aiyar & Co., Chartered Accountants, Mumbai, having Firm Registration No. 109208W allotted by The Institute of Chartered Accountants of India, as Statutory Auditors of the Company to hold office, for the second term of five consecutive years from the conclusion of 26th AGM till the conclusion of 31st AGM, at such remuneration in addition to applicable taxes, out of pocket expenses, travelling and other expenses as may be mutually agreed between the Board of Directors of the Company and the Auditors.
+M/s V. Sankar Aiyar & Co., Chartered Accountants, Mumbai, having Firm Registration No. 109208W allotted by The Institute of Chartered Accountants of India, have been re-appointed at the Company's 26th AGM held on 7th August 2018 to hold office as Statutory Auditors of the Company, for the second term of five consecutive years from the conclusion of 26th AGM till the conclusion of this AGM at such remuneration in addition to applicable taxes, out of pocket expenses, travelling and other expenses as may be mutually agreed between the Board of Directors of the Company and the Auditors.
+The second term of five consecutive years of M/s V. Sankar Aiyar & Co., Chartered Accountants, Mumbai gets completed at the end of the ensuing annual general meeting.

 Secretarial Auditors